 How many ways are there of doing Quaker worship?
 This course will ask how we can enrich and expand our worship in ways that are in keeping with the Quaker tradition.
 We will take risks with song, images and words, finding new ways to hear the voice of the Spirit in our midst.
 Participants will receive an electronic copy of Terry’s book Consider The Rock which will serve as a starting point for our reflections.

-'Take Time’ is a weekend for people who care for someone who needs care because of their mental health problems.
-Supporting someone can be life changing, revelatory – and exhausting and isolating.
+Supporting someone can be life changing, revelatory, exhausting and isolating.
 Look after your needs to enhance your caring.
-Come and meet Friends, enjoy quiet, share in optional activities, hear about rights and resources.
+‘Take Time’ is a weekend for people who care for someone who needs care because of their mental health problems.
+Come and meet other carers, enjoy quiet, share in optional activities, hear about rights and resources.
 The Retreat Benevolent Fund could give grants to those who cannot afford whatever respite care is needed by the person they support.
-Apply at: http://www.retreatyorkbfund.com/
+Apply at: www.retreatyorkbfund.com

 This joint conference of the Quaker Fellowship for Afterlife Studies (QFAS) and the Friends Fellowship of Healing (FFH) is open to all.
 For nearly twenty years QFAS has gathered and shared evidence of experiences beyond the body, which goes to the very heart of what it means to be human.
 FFH was founded in 1935 and is one of the largest interest groups within the Religious Society of Friends in Britain.
 The conference will explore spiritual and psychic experiences and evidence of healing of the mind and body.
 We will discuss how we can integrate these experiences into our daily lives, helping us to grow stronger in faith and love.